xinwenfu/ESP32Ota/README.md

    - Choose a directory with existing Arduino IDE project: Places -> iot -> Documents -> ota
    - Click the button *Import*

-# Flashing the board for the first time
+# Flashing the board for the first time via micro USB

 5. Update the file `wifi_credentials.h` with your SSID and PASSWORD.